 Universities are needed now more than they have ever been, and that is certainly true for the University of Saskatchewan.
-To be a university for the future, it is incumbent upon us to stay connected to the communities we serve, locally and globally—to contribute to them and, in so doing, to be the university the world needs.
+To be a university for the future, it is incumbent upon us to stay connected to the communities we serve, locally and globally—to contribute to them and, in so doing, to be what the world needs.

 Guiding us towards achieving this aspiration is our 2025 University Plan.
 Built through consultation and collaboration, it evolves from our 2016 Vision, Mission and Values, and is informed by and takes us beyond previous integrated plans.